miaoyangpeng/AXI_digital_median_filter_IP/README.md

 ![](image/77.PNG)
 Figuire 3:hardware diagram in Vivado

-I am not going to talk about how to establish the environment in PS side. if using Linux OS, the following files are required
+I am not going to talk about how to establish the environment in PS side.
+But in short, the following files are required:
 •	BOOT.BIN (boot image, contains First Stage Boot Loader (FSBL), bitstream and u-boot.elf)
 •	devicetree.dtb (device tree)
 •	uImage (Linux kernel)